 So whether it’s for music, language, cooking, art history or launching a new career, Paris could be the perfect place to better yourself this year!

 6. Travel more

 The benefits of travel are well-documented.
-Travelling gives you purpose, perspective, new friends, knowledge and appreciation.
+Traveling gives you purpose, perspective, new friends and knowledge.
 And Paris is no bad place to start!
 Whether it’s alone, with friends, as a family, to study or retrain, coming to stay in Paris brings joy to millions of people every year.